aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 #### Optimize Bulk request size and compression:

 Defining the best bulk size for your use case depends on many variables, and to understand the right sizing it’s necessary to test the bulk sizing options, a good staring point is 5-15 MB.
 When you change the bulk request sizing, the performance of your cluster will change.
-When you choose a size that the cluster don't gets more performative, than this size is a good fit for your use pattern.
+When you choose a size that the cluster doesn't get more performative, than this size is a good fit for your use pattern.

 #### Tune refresh intervals: